Counterfactual Generative Models for Time-Varying Treatments: Additional experiment details

 In this section, we provide an overview of the procedures for generating synthetic data.
 Our goal is to evaluate the performance of the proposed \texttt{MSCVAE} method and compare it to baseline approaches in the context of time-varying treatments.
 We follow the classic setting in \citep{robins1999estimation} and simulate time series data with time-varying treatments and covariates.
 The presence of the time-varying confounders serves as an appropriate testbed for comparing MSM-based models to the baselines.
 To be specific, we generate three synthetic datasets with varying levels of historical dependence denoted as $d$.
 Each dataset consists of 10,000 trajectories, which represent recorded observations of individual subjects.
 These trajectories comprise 100 data tuples, encompassing treatment, covariate, and outcome values at specific time points.
 The causal relationships between these variables are visually depicted in Figure~\ref{fig:graphical-model}.
 For each time trajectory of length $T$, the datasets are generated based on the following equations:

 where $\epsilon \sim \mathcal{N}(0,0.05)$ is the observation noise and $\sigma(\cdot)$ is a Sigmoid function.
-The specific coefficients are set according to the values in Table~\ref{append:tab-coeff} to ensure the generation of valid synthetic data distributions with diversity:

-Adjusting $\beta_0$ will change the balance of the treatment combinations: when keeping the remaining $\beta$ coefficients, treatment variables $\ab$, and covariates $\xb$ unchanged, a smaller value of $\beta_0$ reduces the probability of treatment exposure, \ie, $\mathbb{P}(A_t=1)$.
+Note that here we count from $t-d$ instead of $t-d+1$ to align $d$ with the notation $K$ in \cite{robins2008estimation}.
+The specific coefficients are set according to the values in Table~\ref{append:tab-coeff} to ensure the generation of valid synthetic data distributions with diversity: adjusting $\beta_0$ will change the balance of the treatment combinations: when keeping the remaining $\beta$ coefficients, treatment variables $\ab$, and covariates $\xb$ unchanged, a smaller value of $\beta_0$ reduces the probability of treatment exposure, \ie, $\mathbb{P}(A_t=1)$.
 Consequently, this lower probability of treatment exposure results in a decrease in the occurrence of treatment combinations with exposures, leading to an imbalanced ratio among different treatment combinations.
 In Figure.~\ref{fig:synthetic-exps}, we set $\beta_0=-0.5$ which results in an approximated balanced number of samples per treatment combination.
 In Appendix~\ref{append:additional}, we include a figure by setting $\beta_0=-2$, as a visualization of imbalanced treatment combinations.

 To ensure the validity of our synthetic data generation process, we verify that the three assumptions in the Methodology section are satisfied.
 Assumptions 1 and 3 are naturally met because the ground truth model guarantees that the counterfactual outcome equals the observed outcome and that there are no unmeasured confounders.
 As for assumption 2, since the conditional probability of treatment is the Sigmoid function applied to a finite linear combination of historical treatments and covariates, it will always be positive.